puneetsl/Romadeva/README.md

 ## Disclaimer ##

 This is a really old code(and I don't maintain it now), I have just moved the repositories from https://code.google.com/p/romadeva to GitHub.<p>
 On Google codes it was downloaded more than 1300 times(just bragging).
+Also that this project is listed in Gambas official application repositories here: http://gambasdoc.org/help/app